ejuarezg/guides/ps2_homebrew/raspi_controller_setup.md

 podman run -it --rm -v "$PWD/sdl2-deb":/mnt raspi1-bplus-gnu-omnishock bash /mnt/make-deb.sh
 ```

 The installable `.deb` file will be placed in the `sdl2-deb` directory.
-Copy it over to you pi and install it with:
+Copy it over to your pi and install it with:
 ```sh
 sudo apt install /path/to/deb/file
 ```